 Peggy Still Johnson

-In 2011 Peggy arranged, performed, and recorded music for the Church of Jesus Christ of Latter Day Saints dedication of their Atlanta Mormon Temple in which the President of the church, President Monson, was in attendance.
+In 2011, Peggy arranged, performed and recorded music for The Church of Jesus Christ of Latter Day Saints’ dedication of their Atlanta Temple in which the President of the church, the late President Thomas S. Monson, was in attendance.
 Peggy arranged 2 choral pieces, 2 five piece instrumental medleys, and recorded most of the piano tracks for the youth choir performing in the Atlanta Civic Center.
 Peggy also composed the music for the Points of Light presentation at the Kennedy Center.

 The Peggy Johnson Foundation for the Performing Arts, Inc. was founded to provide the community, community organizations, charities, and community events with performance opportunities and entertainment at minimal or no charge.
 PJFPA provided the community with diverse styles of musical entertainment to be excellent, educational, wholesome, and artistic.